-You can benefit from the tax savings that result from supporting Smithsonian Institution without giving up the assets that you'd like your family to receive someday with a donation in the form of a charitable lead trust.
+You can benefit from the tax savings that result from supporting the Smithsonian Institution without giving up the assets that you'd like your family to receive someday with a donation in the form of a charitable lead trust.

-A charitable lead annuity trust pays a fixed amount each year to Smithsonian and is more attractive when interest rates are low.
+A charitable lead annuity trust pays a fixed amount each year to the Smithsonian and is more attractive when interest rates are low.

 A charitable lead unitrust pays a variable amount each year based on the value of the assets in the trust.
-With a unitrust, if the trust's assets go up in value, for example, the payments to Smithsonian go up as well.
+With a unitrust, if the trust's assets go up in value, for example, the payments to the Smithsonian go up as well.